grey-fish/grey-fish.github.io/Natas/Level6.md

 # Level 6
-In this Level we get first taste of PHP
+In this Level we get our first taste of PHP

 ## Quest
 We are presented with a simple webpage contain a form with only one `input` element, as evident below.